 Step 10.
 Specify Guest Processing Settings

-At the Guest Processing step of the wizard, you can enable the following settings for VM guest OS processing:
+At the Guest Processing step of the wizard, you can enable the following settings:

 If you have not set up credentials beforehand, click the Manage accounts link or click Add on the right to add credentials.
 For more information on adding credentials, see the Credentials Manager section.